GoogleCloudPlatform/cloud-image-tests/test_suites/README.md

 #### TestLiveMigrate
 Test that live migration works on each supported confidential instance type.

-#### TestTDXAttestation
+#### TestTDXAttestation/TestSEVSNPAttestation
-Produces an attestation quote and verifies the quote's signatures and certificates.
+Produces an attestation quote, verifies the quote's signatures and certificates, and validates the non-signature report fields against a user-provided policy.

 ### Test suite: disk